gbmhunter/blog/content/pcb-design/component-packages/sot-93-component-package/_index.md

 ## Overview

 The `SOT-93` package is a synonym for the `TO-218-3` (3 pin variant of the TO-218 package) package.
-See the link:../to-218-component-package[TO-218 Component Package page] for more information.
+See the [TO-218 Component Package page](../to-218-component-package) for more information.